 Aggregate accidents by ward

-First, you'll explore a completed workbook using a story map and learn about the analytical and visualization capabilities of ArcGIS Insights.
+First, you'll explore a completed workbook and learn about the analytical and visualization capabilities of ArcGIS Insights.
 Then, you'll create a workbook and start your analysis.

 Explore a workbook